Dynamics of states of infinite quantum systems as a cornerstone of the second law of thermodynamics: Epilogue: Why does the mean entropy increase? The Universe, the time-arrow, AQFT and Earman's principle

 \textbf{Acknowledgements}

 I should like to thank Elliott Lieb and Heide Narnhofer, who have strongly influenced the present paper, through various scientific exchanges, very heartily.
+Heide also helped me to improve the final version with several important remarks.
 I am also indebted to the late Derek Robinson, who insisted on the relevance of the property of affinity, which plays an important role in this paper.
 Finally, I should like to thank Michael Kiessling for his kind permission to include Fig.2 of his paper with Albert, which turned out, unexpectedly, to describe the chaotic quantum dynamics of the whole class of Dyson models.

+I should like to thank Pedro L. Ribeiro for several constructive comments, in particular his remark about the Reeh-Schlieder property in curved space-time, as well as D. Buchholz for his remarks and reference concerning the ``time-arrow'' issue.

+Last but not least I should like to thank Klaas Landsman for his very good suggestion of including a discussion of Earman's principle.